f5devcentral/f5-agility-labs-vdi/docs/lab1/content-lab1.rst

 Connect to Lab Environment
 ==========================

-Please refer to :numref:`fig-overview`.
+Please refer to *Fig 1.1*.
 We are simulating internal and external access to VDI with 2 Windows desktops.
 When viewing the *“corporate-pc”* session, imagine you are sitting at your office desk.
 Likewise, viewing the *“home-pc”* session is like you are sitting at home, or anywhere outside